All Articles / Health / Sensitive Stomach / Things to Consider When Evaluating Dog Foods for Sensitive Stomachs

 Although some people talk about fiber as though it’s one thing, the truth is that there’s more than one type of fiber, and they’re not all equal when it comes to canine digestive system health.

 For dogs with digestive system issues, the traditional approach is to recommend low-fiber foods (5 percent or less on a dry matter basis).
 Fiber-containing ingredients should provide a balance of soluble and insoluble fibers.
 Most soluble and some insoluble fibers are fermented by bacteria in the large intestine, producing short-chain fatty acids that help feed the cells of the intestinal lining.
-Good, balanced sources of soluble and insoluble fibers include beet pulp, tomato pomace, psyllium seed husk, peas, flaxseed and several others.
+Good, balanced sources of soluble and insoluble fibers include dried plain beet pulp, tomato pomace, psyllium seed husk, peas, flaxseed and several others.

 There’s no one food that works best for all dogs with sensitive stomachs.
 Finding the best food for your dog may require a little time and patience, and what works for your friend’s dog may not work for yours.
 Before spending a lot of time and money trying different dog foods, be sure to ask your veterinarian to help you determine what type of food would be best for your dog.
 To find a retailer who sells Diamond CARE Sensitive Stomach Formula for Adult Dogs, please visit Where to Buy.